iljnmw/Steps/README.md

 Title - Converging Worlds

 Short Abstract
 I will be making an algorithmic video using various algorithms to generate abstract visuals along with the soundtrack.
 This visual will be audio reactive.
 I will create several sketches to segment different parts and sounds giving it different variations and types of visual textures.
 This piece will evoke a sense of suspense as well as a sense of calm at certain points, pulling the viewer in and out of a space.
-The visual sketch will be divided into two with a thin line in the middle.
+The visual sketch will be divided into two parts with a thin line in the middle.
 This is to symbolise the separating between the two 'Worlds'.
+Over time as the song progresses, the visuals from the two parts will be fused together, creating a sense of convergence.

 Reference